 Key takeaways for addressing 2020’s challenges head on

 The construction labor market is at an interesting point in its history.
 After recession hammered construction for years, we’re at a period of booming growth with a workforce that is still catching up.

 This dynamic situation creates opportunities for agile businesses that are smart enough to know what actions to take.
 Here are a few steps you should take right now as a construction owner or manager:

 - Conduct an audit of your firm and identify what positions are most in need of expertise.

-- Create a training program that could be used on a couple of new, unskilled employees as an experiment.
+- Create a training program to pilot with a few unskilled employees.
 An apprenticeship program would be ideal here and could be offered as a benefit to attract the best and brightest workers.

-- Determine which type of technology best fits in with your business—demolition robots, drones, augmented reality etc.—and figure out where you could start a pilot program to see how it could improve your business, and if it could be expanded.
+- Determine what type of emerging technology best fits your business needs—demolition robots, drones, augmented reality, etc.—and figure out where you should invest now to see long-term benefits.